lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 1. Is the shopping cart handled by the Front End or the Back End?
 2. Will the menu initially be hard coded on the Front End or a call to the database?
-3. How detailed should the data models be?
-How many data models do we need?
+3. How detailed should the data data.types.models be?
+How many data data.types.models do we need?
 4. How many data tables do we need?

 ## 3. Use Cases